 You can build your dream car in a pretty comprehensive 3D builder, putting the pieces in the correct places, and adding things like guns and even rotors and wings (yes you can fly in this game), all from a pool of around 40 different objects.
 It is here where you will be spending most of your time, tinkering away in between battles and races, perfecting your vehicle.

 It is here that I must share a criticism.
-You have to spend in-game currency to repair your vehicles, after every race or battle.
+You have to Get Servers Here and also spend in-game currency to repair your vehicles, after every race or battle.
 I really feel the developer should change this, or at least allow a certain amount of free repairs per day, as it does feel a bit much to be charged for repairs.

 – Beautiful pixel 3D-graphics!